fishjh2/merge_label/README.md

-Code for paper " Merge and Label: A Novel Neural Network Architecture for Nested NER" in ACL 2019
+Code for paper "Merge and Label: A Novel Neural Network Architecture for Nested NER" in ACL 2019

 ## Notes on reproducing results